db-tensa/go/homework_1/README.md

 This program is designed for convenient investment calculations, implemented in the GO programming language.

+---

+# CAUTION
+**I used grok as my AI assistant for some, let's say boring stuff as 10x fmt.Print or just for complicated things, I marked them in code, so you can see where I used Ai**

+---
 Dependencies

 To run this program, you will need the following: